FreshRSS/FreshRSS/docs/en/admins/09_AccessControl.md

 When using auto-registration, you can optionally use the `http_auth_auto_register_email_field` to specify the name of a web server variable containing the email address of the authenticated user (e.g. `REMOTE_USER_EMAIL`).

+## External Authentication

+You may also use the `HTTP_REMOTE_USER` header to integrate with a your reverse-proxy's authentication.

+To enable this feature, you need to add the IP range (in CIDR notation) of your trusted proxy in the `trusted_sources` configuration option.
+To allow only one IP, you can use a `/32` like this: `trusted_sources => array('192.168.1.10/32')`.

+WARNING: FreshRSS will trust any IP configured in the `trusted_sources` option, if your proxy isn't properly secured, an attacker could simply attach this header and get admin access.

 ## No Authentication

 Not using authentication on your server is dangerous, as anyone with access to your server would be able to make changes as an admin.